Peekskill, New York: Fort Independence

-Located on the north bank of the Annsville Creek as it empties into the Hudson, Fort Independence combined with Forts Montgomery and Clinton to defend the Hudson River Valley.
+On the north bank of Annsville Creek as it empties into the Hudson, Fort Independence combined with Forts Montgomery and Clinton to defend the Hudson River Valley.
 Fort Independence was built in August 1776, while Forts Montgomery and Clinton were started in June.
 Fort Hill Park, the site of Camp Peekskill, contained five barracks and two redoubts.

 Settlement was slow in the early 18th century.
 By the time of the American Revolution, the tiny community was an important manufacturing center, which made it attractive to the Continental Army, which established an outpost here in 1776.
-Several creeks and streams powered mills which provided gunpowder, leather, planks, and flour.
+Several creeks and streams powered mills, which provided gunpowder, leather, planks, and flour.
 Slaughterhouses provided fresh meat, easily shipped from docks along the river.
-Much was needed to support several other forts and garrisons located to support the Hudson River Chains placed between Bear Mountain Bridge and Anthony's Nose during the Revolution to prevent British naval passage upriver.
+Much was needed to support several other forts and garrisons located to support the Hudson River Chains between Bear Mountain Bridge and Anthony's Nose during the Revolution to prevent British naval passage upriver.

 Though Peekskill's terrain and mills were beneficial to the Patriot cause, they also made tempting targets for British raids.
 The most damaging attack took place in early spring of 1777, when an invasion force of a dozen vessels led by a warship and supported by infantry overwhelmed the American defenders.
-On leaving New Windsor in June, 1781, Washington established his quarters, for a short time, at Peekskill.
+On leaving New Windsor in June 1781, Washington briefly established his quarters at Peekskill.